mixbytes/audits_public/solidity/PoA Consensus/audit_en.md

 *Fixed at [PR 156](https://github.com/poanetwork/poa-network-consensus-contracts/pull/156).*

+##### 11. Global limits for ballots

-##### 11. In the documentation https://github.com/poanetwork/wiki/wiki/Ballots-Overview.-Life-cycle-and-limits#limits global limits for ballots are mentioned (e.g. “Validator Management Ballot: 9 active ballots at one time”).
+In [the documentation](https://github.com/poanetwork/wiki/wiki/Ballots-Overview.-Life-cycle-and-limits#limits) global limits for ballots are mentioned (e.g. “Validator Management Ballot: 9 active ballots at one time”).
 In the audited version of the code they are not present, but if they are implemented, they will not only be useless against spam, but in a compartment with the problem of unclosable ballots they can lead to a global denial of service.

 *Client: Yes, this information in the documentation is outdated (we will correct it).
-Instead of global limits, we use limits for each validator, calculated in the `BallotsStorage.getBallotLimitPerValidator` function: [BallotsStorage.sol#L135-L145](https://github.com/poanetwork/poa-network-consensus-contracts/blob/fd2b2c6c2f4a4b1b5bdacd4f9510397e3c5124fa/contracts/BallotsStorage.sol#L135-L145) The solution for unfinalisable ballots is described in comment No 9.
+Instead of global limits, we use limits for each validator, calculated in the `BallotsStorage.getBallotLimitPerValidator` function: [BallotsStorage.sol#L135-L145](https://github.com/poanetwork/poa-network-consensus-contracts/blob/fd2b2c6c2f4a4b1b5bdacd4f9510397e3c5124fa/contracts/BallotsStorage.sol#L135-L145).
+The solution for unfinalisable ballots is described in comment No 9.
 Please comment: Do you see any problems with spam protection in the current implementation, which relies on `BallotsStorage.getBallotLimitPerValidator`?*

 We see no problems here.

+##### 12. Documentation

-##### 12. In the documentation https://github.com/poanetwork/wiki/wiki/POA-Network-Whitepaper#creating-a-new-ballot on the diagram there is a comment that the contract method looks for votes ready to be finalised and finalises them, but it is not present in the code.
+In [the documentation](https://github.com/poanetwork/wiki/wiki/POA-Network-Whitepaper#creating-a-new-ballot) on the diagram there is a comment that the contract method looks for votes ready to be finalised and finalises them, but it is not present in the code.
 The next diagram contains the same comment https://github.com/poanetwork/wiki/wiki/POA-Network-Whitepaper#voting-on-a-ballot

 *Client: we will remove the superfluous note from the diagrams.
 The corresponding issue: https://github.com/poanetwork/wiki/issues/67.*